Holic75/Baldurs-gate-dnd-3.5/README.md

 - Horror duration was reduced to 3 rounds
 - Dispel Magic and Remove Magic spells now  dispel with probability equal to 30% + 1% per level (twice for Inquisitors)
 - Animate Dead now summons two skeletons instead of one
-- Tenser's transformation now sets THAC0 to that of a fighter of equal level gives +1 APR, +2 To Hit and Damage bonus and doubles caster's HP
+- Tenser's Transformation now sets THAC0 to that of a fighter of equal level gives +1 APR, +2 To Hit and Damage bonus and doubles caster's HP
 - Magical Stone now creates one magical sling bullet per priest level (+1 THAC0, 1d6+1 damage or 2d6+2 against undead)
 - Bless is now a cleric only spell
 - Silence now only has -2 penalty to Save vs. Spell